Voice of the Customer - Gain Valuable Insights From Customer Feedback

 2. VoC Data Can Improve Marketing Campaigns

-For instance, let’s say you run a SaaS service, and you offer a free trial.
-Your customer voice research showcased that the target buyers don’t like adding their credit card details when subscribing to a trial.
+For instance, let’s say you run a SaaS service and you offer a free trial.
+Your customer voice research showcased that target buyers dislike adding credit card details when subscribing to a trial.
 When crafting your onboarding drip campaign, you could outright use that tidbit of info to make your copy more appealing to consumers.

-Another way a Voice of the Customer program can help your customer acquisition efforts is by encouraging your satisfied clients to promote your brand to others – basically, we’re talking about word of mouth advertising.
+Another way a Voice of the Customer program can help your customer acquisition efforts is by encouraging your satisfied clients to promote your brand to others – basically, we’re talking about word-of-mouth advertising.
+Here are some advocacy marketing ideas if you want to take it further.

-After all, if you manage to anticipate customer needs (by the way, 51% of them expect you to be able to do that by 2020), they will have a much more pleasant experience with your brand.
-And if that happens, they’re more likely to promote your business to other people.
+After all, if you manage to anticipate customer needs (by the way, 62% of them expect you to be able to do that), they will have a much more pleasant experience with your brand.
+And if that happens, they’re more likely to promote your business to others.

 How likely, you ask?
 Consider this – according to research, 72% of customers will probably share a positive experience with up to 6 people (or more).